Joystick (song)

-"Joystick" is a 1983 hit single by the Dazz Band - subject, and was co-written by Bobby Harris, and Eric Fearman who were the singer and guitarist of the group.
-"Joystick" was the group's second biggest hit of three Top 100 singles, where it reached #61 on the Billboard Hot 100 and #9 on the Black Singles Chart.
+"Joystick" is a 1983 hit single by the Dazz Band, and was co-written by Bobby Harris, and Eric Fearman who were the singer and guitarist of the group.
+"Joystick" was the group's second biggest hit of three Top 100 singles, where it reached number 61 on the Billboard Hot 100 and number 9 on the Black Singles Chart.

 Background

 The title of the song is double entendre for the male phallus (and is a common slang term used in the United Kingdom).
 The band adopted hip-hop production techniques, favoring keyboards and drum machines over horns, echoing the popularity of the electro-funk style.
 The single became a dancefloor favorite following its release.